Domitor/Intwenty.DataClient/README.md

 Intwenty.DataClient is a laser fast database client library with a limited set of functions for object relational mapping and generating JSON directly from SQL query results.

 ## Implementation
-Instead of extending the IDbConnection Intwenty.DataClient wraps around other libraries that implements IDbConnection and IDbCommand.
-It works as a generic abstraction layer that allows users to switch database without much concern of sql flavour.
-For all methods that return data the DataReader of the underlying library is used internally.
+Instead of extending the IDbConnection Intwenty.DataClient works as a generic abstraction layer and wraps around other libraries that implements IDbConnection and IDbCommand.
+All methods on the IDataClient interface that not explicitly takes an sql statment as parameter (GetEntity<T>, InsertEntity<T> etc) generates sql for all supported databases.

+## Performance
+This is a very fast library but it relies on the DbCommand and the DataReader of the underlying libraries.

-### Included libraries
+## Included libraries
 * MySqlConnector
 * NpgSql
 * System.Data.SqlClient